 MBA Entrance Exams (Abroad)

 The two main primary MBA entrance exams in order to study abroad at top universities include:

 The Graduate Record Examination scores are usually accepted by a number of business schools in the world.
 It is amongst the commonly accepted MBA entrance exams and has three sections of verbal ability, quantitative ability, and analytical reasoning.
 A GRE score of 320+ can increase your chances to enter the top 20 colleges.
-Further, the eligibility criteria may vary from one university to another.
+The interesting thing about this exam is this exam happens all throughout the year and it’s up to the candidates to decide, when they opt to give the exam.
+The exam has different centres in major cities from which you may choose from.
+The exam provides two kinds of tests i.e. general test which tests the candidate on verbal reasoning, quantitative reasoning and analytical writing skills and the other one is a subject test which focuses on specific courses and measures the candidates expertise in specific fields.The exam doesn’t have any eligibility as such, but you need to have a bachelor’s degree as it is a post graduation program.Further, the eligibility criteria may vary from one university to another.

 Also Read: GRE vs GMAT

 Hopefully, this blog has been a fruitful read for those preparing as well as wishing to move forward with an MBA.
-With the January 2020 intake nearing, it becomes more than important to start preparing for the MBA entrance exams and keeping all the relevant documents ready.
+With the January 2022 intake nearing, it becomes more than important to start preparing for the MBA entrance exams and keeping all the relevant documents ready.
 If you need any guidance regarding the same then the experts at Leverage Edu will lend you a helping hand.
 From completing the admission-related formalities to helping you write an impeccable statement of purpose, the mentors will guide you at every step.